 Step 1.
 Click on the Share button for the page you want to edit, either from the dashboard or from the editor.

 Step 2.
-In the pop-up that appears, click Edit security settings for this link.
+In the pop-up that appears, click Other settings.

 Step 3.
-Enable the Filter Office Views switch, and then you'll see a list of the IP addresses that have been entered in your settings.
+From there, enable the Enable IP Filtering switch, and then you'll see a list of the IP addresses that have been entered in your settings.
 (If no IPs have been entered yet, you'll see a link to the Settings page to add them.)

 Choose the IP address you want to restrict and you're done.
-This page will no longer track views coming from that IP address.
+Analytics will no longer track views on the public URL that come from that IP address.